Which Commercial Do You Like the Best?

 While on the mission, they discover an entity that draws their primal fear.
 It is rapidly evolving into a life form.
-They discover it caused the extinction on Mars, and threatens the Space Station crew and all life on Earth.
+They find out it caused the extinction on Mars and threatens the Space Station crew and all life on Earth.

 Hugh Jackman is Logan, one of the former X-Men.
 He helps a mutant girl, who manifests claws like Logan.
 The commercial is fantastic and enticing.

-The Super Bowl commercial seem unfitting for the game day because the movie is an awkward story.
+The Super Bowl commercial seems unfitting for the game day because the movie is an awkward story.

 Transformers franchise ran a Super Bowl ad for The Last Knight.
 The commercial is short with a new actress as part of the continuing saga.
 The studios were selling the idea of another movie coming and hitting the young male demographics.

 A short and sweet trailer from a franchise that has lasted a long time with the same director.
 Is this Super Bowl worthy?

 "I still believe in heroes" is the best way to put it when I see this commercial.
 The movie looks good.
 I am not sure if the Super Bowl commercial did it any good because Disney shotgun marketing works on each Avenger movie.